carlose-cortesg/carlose-cortesg/README.md

 - 📫 How to reach me **carlose.cortesg@gmail.com**

-- ⚡ Fun fact **I do like birdwatching and Data Vizualization a lot**
+- ⚡ Fun fact **I do like birdwatching and Data Visualization a lot**